Pet Surgery Pricing

 Additional Fees

-Blood work is required for your pet if not already performed by your regular veterinarian, or if it has been more than 30 days since the blood work was performed.
+Blood work is required for your pet if not already performed by your family veterinarian, or if it has been more than 30 days since the blood work was performed.
 The blood work we perform at VetSurgical shows us basic organ function values (kidney and liver) to help make the safest choices for anesthesia.
 The blood work we perform is not intended for diagnostic purposes.
 It is always recommended that you discuss surgery and risk if anesthesia with your primary veterinarian that knows your pet’s overall health condition if you have any concerns.
 It is important to remember that all anesthesia, sedation, and surgery carry risk and outcomes can not be predicted or quartered.

 Cultures (Rates Varies)